 Good preparation and thorough maintenance of sealed floors will save money and ensure a higher, more uniform standard of appearance.
-While there is no denying that correctly maintaining a flooring system requires time, reducing the number of strip and seals needed and extending the lifetime of the floor, ultimately reduces expenses.
+While there is no denying that correctly maintaining a flooring system requires time, it also reduces the number of strips and seals needed and extends the lifetime of the floor, ultimately reducing expenses.

 The daily use of double action cleaner and resealer detergents such as Agar’s Sympol and Scrub & Shine will continually replenish floor sealer, reducing or eliminating the need to reseal, saving both time and money.
 A great combination to clean and maintain floors is to alternate daily use of Sympol and Autoscrub.

-Maintains a constant film thickness on the floor eliminating costl stripping and resealing procedures
+- Maintains a constant film thickness on the floor eliminating costly stripping and resealing procedures

 2. Use the correct detergent at the right dilution rate

 Sealed floors should be autoscrubbed or mopped daily using the correct detergent and dilution rate to help extend the life of the sealer.
 Good daily cleaning is required to remove soil residue, preventing it from becoming embedded in the sealer film, which can lead to discolouration of the film.
 If daily cleaning and buffing are not an option, it is better to clean the floors rather than buff, as buffing will push dirt into the sealer.

 The wrong detergent can be too harsh and prematurely strip the sealer, while the wrong dilution rate can cause unnecessary waste and sticky or slippery floors.